European shares fall as selling kicks in after recent gains

 Easing concerns about interest rate hikes by central banks have helped push markets higher in the past few days, but worries over inflation persist.

+Oil prices rebounded from earlier losses, with a cut in oil production on the table as OPEC oil-producing countries meet Wednesday.
+The OPEC+ alliance that includes Saudi Arabia and Russia is weighing a cut of a million barrels per day or more.

-Britain’s FTSE 100 fell 1.2% to 7,002.15 ahead of a speech by British Prime Minister Liz Truss where she was expected to defend her economic plans, including tax cuts that have roiled markets.
+Britain’s FTSE 100 fell 1% to 7,016.60 as British Prime Minister Liz Truss gave a speech defending the economic strategy of her new conservative government, including tax cuts that have roiled markets.

 France’s CAC 40 fell 0.7% to 5,996.89 in early trading, while Germany’s DAX slipped 0.8% to 12,574.14.
 The future for the S&P 500 was down 0.7% while that for the Dow industrials also lost 0.7%.